a-voronkov/mcp-openapi-server/README.md

   // Optional: Apply filters to control which tools are loaded
   includeTools: ["GET::users", "POST::users"], // Only these tools
   includeTags: ["public"], // Only tools with these tags
+  excludeTags: ["file-operations"], // Exclude tools with these tags
   includeResources: ["users"], // Only tools under these resources
   includeOperations: ["get", "post"], // Only these HTTP methods }